nordeim/SG-Point-Of-Sale/README (v1.2).md

     ```

 6.  **Apply Database Migrations**
-    This command connects to the running PostgreSQL database and creates all the necessary tables within the `sgpos` schema.
+    This command connects to the running database and creates all the necessary tables, indexes, and constraints according to the migration scripts.
     ```bash
     alembic upgrade head
     ```

 7.  **Seed Initial Data (Crucial First-Time Step)**
     This script populates the fresh database with the default company, admin user, roles, and outlet needed to run the application.
+Without this step, you will not be able to log in or use the application.
     ```bash
     python scripts/database/seed_data.py
     ```